gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-05-07-introduction.md

 ---
 layout: article-game-dev
-title: Super JS Adventure!
+title: Introduction
 categories:
     articles
     creating-a-game-with-javascript
 tags: super-js-adventure javascript
 ---

-## Introduction
+## Super JS Adventure

 In a previous version of this post, I outlined two potential routes for this project to go in.
 Crowdsource a new game, while also hopefully covering all aspects of game development, or recreate a classic: NES’s The Legend of Zelda but with SNES’s Zelda: A Link to the Past’s graphics.
 As expected from people on the Internet, frankly, no one gave a shit.
 So re-creating The Legend of Zelda but with SNES graphics, is a go!